 ParkRx.org began as the home for the National ParkRx Initiative and has grown into the leading information hub for Park Prescriptions, creating a space for knowledge sharing in the practitioner community.
 Led by the Institute at the Golden Gate, ParkRx.org builds on the Park Prescription movement and provides a platform to share best practices, toolkits, and case studies.

 Hannah Laskey is a student at UNE.
 She is earning a degree in public health which has enhanced her understanding of disease prevention and sparked her interest in promoting healthy living.
-Hannah will be working on bringing the ParkRx platform and programming to Southern Maine.
-She will be reaching out to local health providers and to SMCC member organizations to build this partnership.
-Please let us know if you and your organization would be interested in learning more about this program and to participate in the first round of programming and pilots.
+Hannah worked on bringing the ParkRx platform and programming to Southern Maine.
+She reached out to local health providers and to SMCC member organizations to build this partnership.